 In an effort to remove this confusion and to provide a quick way to understand if the shipments were to incur taxes or duties, we have introduced this new column.

-In the instance where taxes are needed to be paid (due to the customs value exceed the destination countries threshold) then depending on what was selected when creating the shipment, it will show who is responsible for these taxes.
-In the cases where there is potentially no duties or taxes to be paid, it will simply show No Taxes regardless of the choice made when creating the shipment.
+In the instance where taxes are needed to be paid (due to the customs value exceeding the destination countries threshold) then depending on what was selected when creating the shipment, it will show who is responsible for these taxes.
+In the cases where there are potentially no duties or taxes to be paid, it will simply show No Taxes regardless of the choice made when creating the shipment.

 For those who forgot, you can always set who pays for potential taxes on a shipment when you manually create or edit an order!

 Before we wanted to get all fancy-schmancy with the design, we wanted to ensure that the core functionality of some of our features was being properly utilized.
 We revisited the quick filters we implemented back in October 2015 and based on analytics and talking to many of you, it had been quite heavily used.

 With that being set in stone, we gave it a design revamp!
 Easyship style!

 For today’s release, that’s the exciting change we have for you!
 We thank all our users for their continued support and those who have reached out to us to give us comprehensive feedback.
 We value everyone’s voices and from the Easyship team, we are proud to be creating a product that is changing the way businesses do eCommerce.